Skip to Content

 Mexico City is a grand adventure on its own, but the opportunities outside the city are seemingly endless.
 This hot air balloon flight over Teotihuacán Valley could quite literally be the high point of your visit to the Mexican capital.

 You will also be spoiled with a hearty breakfast in a cave once you have descended to earth, giving you time to reflect on the experience.
-It is one of the most affordable hot air balloon experiences we’ve seen and for $145 USD per person, you will get round-trip transportation (optional), breakfast, and extra time to see the pyramids.
+It is one of the most affordable hot air balloon experiences and includes round-trip transportation (optional), breakfast, and even extra time to see the pyramids.

 2. Visit the ancient Aztec ruins at Teotihuacan